jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

 ### Logging Into Heroku

- 1. If your command window is still open, close it to stop the web server.
+ 1. If your Command Window is still open, close it to stop the web server.
  2. Follow the [previous instructions](http://html5devgal.com/getting-started/#running-some-commands-in-the-command-window)
  on opening it in your `app` directory.
- 3. In the command window type:
+ 3. In the Command Window type:
     {% coderay %}
     heroku login
     {% endcoderay %}